solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/apikey_auth/_index.md

 Our API key is indeed `N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy`!

-Now that we have a valid API key secret, let's go ahead and create and `AuthConfig` CRD with our API keys configuration:
+Now that we have a valid API key secret, let's go ahead and create and `AuthConfig` CRD with our API key authentication configuration:

 {{< highlight shell "hl_lines=9-11" >}}
 kubectl apply -f - <<EOF